gochain/docs/signers/nodes/README.md

 docker-compose up -d
 ```

-7. Make sure that node works
+7. Make sure that node works.
+Note the `enode` address logged on startup.

 ```sh
 docker logs -f node
 ```

+8. **Backup the `node/GoChain/nodekey` file!** - This determines your enode public key.
-10. Contact the GoChain team with your account address to be added to the list of signers
+9. Contact the GoChain team with your account address and enode to be added to the list of signers.

 ## Common Commands

+- `docker-compose restart node` - restart the `node` container.
-1. `docker-compose up -d` - start or repair all containers.
+- `docker-compose up -d` - start or repair all containers.
-1. `docker logs -f --tail 100 node` - follow the `node` container's logs.
+- `docker logs -f --tail 100 node` - follow the `node` container's logs.
-2. `docker-compose down` - stop and remove all containers.
+- `docker-compose down` - stop and remove all containers.
-3. `docker-compose down && docker-compose up -d` - full cycle restart.
+- `docker-compose down && docker-compose up -d` - full cycle restart.
-4. `docker-compose restart node` - restart the `node` container.